Twitch will sell video games on its site starting this spring

 The games will be made available for download and playing through the Twitch launcher, software that currently helps Twitch Prime customers redeem their games and loot codes.
 Twitch Prime, Twitch’s own version of Amazon Prime, likely signaled this inevitable move to sell games, given that it offered various benefits which included discounts on new release titles and free release-day delivery on games.
 It only makes sense to make purchasing games a more regular part of the Twitch experience.

 In addition to the Twitch launcher, gamers can also choose to download and play the games through existing developer and publisher-operated services, including Uplay.
-The move will put Twitch up against other game marketplaces like Valve.
+The move will put Twitch up against other game marketplaces like Steam and Valve.

 Games can be promoted on the site beneath the live streams, where a bright, Twitch purple-colored “Buy Now” button will appear along with the game’s price.
 The games can also appear on channel pages.
 Developers will earn 70 percent of the revenue, while Twitch partner streamers will earn a 5 percent commission on sales from their channel pages.